sdementen/piecash/docs/source/doc/github_links.rst

 `Finance--Quote--YahooJapan <https://github.com/LiosK/Finance--Quote--YahooJapan>`__ by LiosK (last updated on  2014-09-08)
 	A Perl module that enables GnuCash to get quotes of Japanese stocks and funds from Yahoo!
 JAPAN.
-`GnuCash-SQLite <https://github.com/hoekit/GnuCash-SQLite>`__ by hoekit (last updated on  2014-11-15)
-	A perl module to access GnuCash SQLite files.
-`MoneyDance-GnuCash-Importer <https://github.com/ets/MoneyDance-GnuCash-Importer>`__ by ets (last updated on  2014-12-06)
+`finance-bomse <https://github.com/abhijit86k/finance-bomse>`__ by abhijit86k (last updated on  2014-09-09)
-	Script to convert GnuCash data into a native MoneyDance XML file format `MumbaiStock <https://github.com/geetuvaswani/MumbaiStock>`__ by geetuvaswani (last updated on  2014-09-09) Perl Module to fetch Bombay Stock Exchange bhavcopy for Indian Stocks for use with gnucash `Paypal-csv-to-qif-converter <https://github.com/sonologic/Paypal-csv-to-qif-converter>`__ by sonologic (last updated on  2014-09-08)
-	Converts paypal .csv to qif for importing in gnucash `finance-bomse <https://github.com/abhijit86k/finance-bomse>`__ by abhijit86k (last updated on  2014-09-09) A Perl module for fetching quotes for Indian stocks, intended for use with gnucash `gc2latex <https://github.com/wertarbyte/gc2latex>`__ by wertarbyte (last updated on  2014-09-08)
+	A Perl module for fetching quotes for Indian stocks, intended for use with gnucash `gc2latex <https://github.com/wertarbyte/gc2latex>`__ by wertarbyte (last updated on  2014-09-08)